-Washable Clothing and Shoe Labels for Daycare
+Washable Clothing and Shoe Labels for Starting Daycare

 You’re probably sensing a theme at this point.
 Daycare makes you label everything, and for a good reason.
 I can’t tell you how many times an unlabeled spare blanket, sippy cup, or random toy has wound up in our stuff at the end of the week.

 They’re super handy especially if you have a younger child with hand-me-downs of an older sibling.
 You can quickly remove the old label or merely cover it up with a new one.

 These shoe labels have been able to handle all of it.
 Sand in the shoe?
 No problem.
 Wood chips?
 Easy peasy.
 They’re great too as the boys get older and show an interest in putting on their own shoes, helping them designate which shoe is for which foot.

 An Insulated Tote Bag and Ice Packs

 I love having a little lunch bag to put this in because the odds are high there is no refrigerator.

 Plus I like using this insulated wine holder to keep the milk cup cool and supported standing upright in the bag. (and bonus DGAF-life, it’s re-usable for actual wine for play dates woot)

-I also line the bottom of the tote with a kitchen towel because let’s face it; they don’t exactly make sippy-cup-friendly-lunch pails.
-And if they do, please let me know because I’m always on the lookout for new gadgets to make my life easier.
+And if you have somehow found a unicorn sippy cup that doesn’t spill, please let me know in the comments below because I’m always on the lookout for new gadgets to make my life easier.

-A Tote Bag to Carry it All
+A Tote Bag to Carry All of the Daycare Gear

 But I find it easier to just throw everything into a tote bag, like this one, to carry things in and out.
 I need my hands-free when I’m juggling carrying a car seat, holding a toddler's hand, or holding a baby and wrangling his brother.
 Being able to throw the tote over my shoulder has been super handy.
 Plus at the end of the week, when they send home sheets, blankets, and any lovey’s to wash over the weekend, this makes it easy to carry it all in one place.

 I tend to use it for stray artwork, or paper products that the boys are always collecting at the end of the week.

 Whatever you chose to do with your working days, and wherever you chose to send your precious little humans, just know that you'll be in good hands if you add a few of these items to your daycare arsenal for your infant or toddler.
-Good luck, Momma! there may be a few tears, but you can do it!